 A new trailer for Star Wars: The Last Jedi has just been released, and our minds are dreaming up new theories by the minute.
 As we contemplate new possibilities for Rey’s past and Luke’s future, one question crosses our minds: will the new Star Wars instalment be the sequel we’ve all been waiting for or just another copy of the original trilogy?

-It doesn’t matter how many cheesy lines and Jar Jar Binks we have to endure: over the years, Star Wars fans have somehow been able to forgive it all.
+It doesn’t matter how many cheesy, cringe-worthy Jar Jar Binks lines we have to endure: over the years, Star Wars fans have somehow been able to forgive it all.
 Is it because of our undying love for the original trilogy?
 Is it the gap between the trilogies’ releases that allowed different generations to get to know new aspects of the Star Wars world galaxy over time?
 Or is the action that we can’t get enough of?
 To me, it all comes down to the characters.
 This galaxy might be “far, far away” in time and space, but it does feel so near to our hearts when we watch it on screen.
 There is something so familiar and comforting about these characters – the hero, the undying bond he has with his friends, the bad guy who turns good, the strong woman that saves the day, the wise guide and the one powerful force that surrounds everything.
 We would choose one of Darth Vader’s mood swings a hundred times over the struggles of the real world, and each of us will identify with one or more characters at some point in the story.
 Star Wars is relatable and epic, and this is what makes it great.

 The team behind Star Wars: The Force Awakens understood this, and delivered a product that has something for everyone.
 An epic story with powerful characters portrayed by talented and charismatic actors that the new generations will identify with, and just enough glimpses of the old cast and props to make the old fans tear up.
 We saw the Millennium Falcon, Han, Leia, our favourite droids and even a certain mask show up, and we loved every minute of it.
 At the same time, we couldn’t prevent a certain deja-vu feeling from coming to the surface, because the plot seemed to be a little… familiar, at best.
 The Force Awakens gave us a new Death Star, a new Yoda, a new bar with funny-looking creatures, a new R2D2, a new bad guy with a mask, a new good guy girl that has been gifted with the force… I could go on forever, but you all know what I’m talking about.
 The Force Awakens was a success, but it was nothing we hadn’t seen before.